Table of Contents

 The bio-reactor contains a thick, semi-solid substance referred to as sludge, which is comprised of anaerobic bacteria and other microorganisms.
 These anaerobic microorganisms, or “anaerobes,” digest the biodegradable matter present within the wastewater, leading to an effluent with lower biological oxygen demand (BOD), chemical oxygen demand (COD), and/or total suspended solids (TSS), also as biogas byproducts.

 4. Importance of Sewage

-The procedure for removing contaminants from the wastewater basically from the household sewage is named sewage treatment.
-It’s to undergo the chemical, physical and biological procedure to get rid of these contaminants and provides out an environmentally safe treated effluent.
+The procedure for removing contaminants from the wastewater basically from household sewage is named sewage treatment.
+It’s to undergo chemical, physical and biological procedures to get rid of these contaminants and provide an environmentally safe treated effluent.